osinenkop/stable-baselines-playground/run/ppo_vispendulum_self_boost/README.md

 ```

 ##### Logs
-If `--log` option is enable, the logging files are stored in the "logs" folder.
+If `--log` option is enabled, the logging files are stored in the "logs" folder.
 Their names are combined by "<prefix>_<subfix>_seed_{seed_number}.csv".
 Where:
 - prefix: determined inside each launch file.
-- subfix: determined by user using `--eval-name` option.
+- subfix: determined by users using `--eval-name` option.
-- seed_number: a random seed for initial condition.
+- seed_number: a random seed for the initial condition.

 #### Results
 All the results are calculated using the [Jupyter Notebook](../../analysis/ppo_vispendulum_self_boost/visual_analysis.ipynb)